 Singer and actress Connie Francis was born Concetta Franconero, on December 12, 1938, in Newark, New Jersey.
-The daughter of George Franconero, a roofing contractor, Connie won first prize on Arthur Godfrey's Startime Talent Scouts television show at age 12, and performed on the show for four years.
+The daughter of George and Ida Franconero, Connie won first prize on Arthur Godfrey's Startime Talent Scouts television show at age 12, and performed on the show for four years.
 Godfrey convinced her to change her real last name to Francis after he had difficulty pronouncing it.

 Francis signed with MGM Records in 1955 after she was rejected by nearly every major recording label.
 MGM released her first recording, "Freddy" because the president of MGM had a son named by the same name.
 During the next two years, she recorded a number of mediocre songs.

 Francis was all set to quit music and study pre-med at NYU on scholarship when her father convinced her to record a decades-old tune, "Who's Sorry Now."
 Dick Clark introduced the song on his Bandstand TV show in 1958, and it became an immediate hit, selling a million copies less than six months after release.
 She started working with songwriters Neil Sedaka and Howie Greenfield, and recorded a string of hits, including "Stupid Cupid," "Lipstick on Your Collar," "Everybody's Somebody's Fool," "My Heart Has a Mind of Its Own" and "Don't Break the Heart That Loves You."